Is an altruistic holding company too good to believe? Know Co. begs to differ

 In some cases the agency invested in is a small shop with one or just a few people, that’s on the fence about how or if to grow.
 When IKPN takes its stake, it will sit down with the principal(s) and hammer out a business plan for growth while offering the slate of tools and tech that agency can tap into.

-For example, Mediology is a small Canadian media strategy firm in which the CEO, Sam Richardson, purchased the agency from her parents.
-She considers Mediology “the OG” of IKPN, as the first agency it invested in.
+For example, Mediology is a small Canadian media strategy firm that’s the first agency Know Co. invested in, making it “the OG” of IKPN, as Mediology CEO Sam Richardson put it.

 “It’s allowed us to evolve and really focus on our business and our craft and our people,” said Richardson, whose revenue has doubled and whose five-year growth plan is already 16 months ahead of pace.
 “We’re running and growing the business, knowing that I have in my corner a braintrust of individuals with extensive industry experience in various categories that are affordable and accessible that frankly, wouldn’t be affordable within our business model.”